omitogunjesufemi/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 `0-select_states.py` | A script that lists all states from the database `1-filter_states.py` | Script that lists all states with a name starting with N from the database `2-my_filter_states.py` | A script that takes in an argument and display all values in the states table where name matches the argument
+`3-my_safe_filter_states.py` | A script that takes in argument and displays all values in states table of database when it matches an argument with MySQL injections